Dragos1991/dietacookies/README.md

 To start the application, we are using pm2 that is called inside the bash script `start.sh`.

 To use it in develop mode, with watch from pm2 use `bash start.sh [--dev | --prod]`.
 If you want to give permissions to the file, use `chmode +x ./start.sh`, and you can run it withot the bash commoand, like `./start.sh [--dev | --prod]`.

+## Where to see the application

+The website client is on `localhost:3000`.
+The admin client is on `localhost:3001`.